matttgregg/advent2020/README.md

 algorithm at it.

 When I have time, I might remove the recursion as an exercise.
 It's always a good thing to do for practice.

+# Day 11

+Interesting this one, largely on how to do all this efficiently, and concisely.
+The extension for part 2 requiring non-adjacent 'neighbours' (where I mean a neighbour to mean the cells which affect the current cell) is interesting and important to keep code clear about.
+With any sort of problem like this, I try to follow my own advice:

+* Make the code clear.
+(Descriptive function names, descriptive variable names.)
+* Make the code modular and testable in pieces.
+It was extremely useful to be able to validate the 'neighbour' generation outside the whole routine.

+I'll admit I haven't been as clean as I might be in production, particularly following refactoring.
+I've mainly used 'testable' here to mean that it's easy for me to put in debug statements, not that I've fully broken functions down to single responsibilities, but it's enough for these purposes.

+Following this, I got to a working solution (and claimed my starts) with some abysmal performance, and using hashes to look values up.
+It took a few seconds to run.
+It's the first time I wrote a test which seemed to expensive to run automatically.
+However, rust gives you enough fine control to optimize - by flattening down to arrays, brutally reducing the amount of redundant work being done, squeezed it down to ~20ms.
+Still my slowest day yet, but in the right order of magnitude.
+There's probably more to be done (tighter representation - there's very little really needed) but
+I think I've reached my limit in the context of this problem.

+Unsurprisingly, lots of interesting visualizations today.
+The way the problem settles is quite interesting.
+I plan to attempt a few visualizations at some later point, and this one is a good candidate.

+# Day 12

+Is this the slightly easier weekend problem?
+Computationally not too hard, although we do have a bit of state to worry about (e.g. the ferry has a location *and* a heading.)

+* A few things make this easier - particularly realising that the only valid turns are quarter, half, three-quarter turns, so immediately simplifies how turns work.

+* Thankfully, have fairly good geometric intuition (I'm a visual person!) and so didn't find it do hard to code up the various movements, even when the waypoint movements were introduced.

+* Computationally, not many tricks.
+Read instruction, update state, repeat.
+No real complexity problems to worry about.

+* Gave a chance to play with traits for a change.
+In this case I wrote two implementations for a `Navigable` trait.
+This allowed me to write once and forget the instruction parsing code.
+As always the code ends up verbose, but eloquent.
+Thinking if I was looking for a more battle-hardened implementation it's quite easy to layer on the Rust error handling with `Result` return values.

+* Again, a day which naturally leads itself to visualization.
+Probably less interesting than yesterdays (the route is exactly as described in the puzzle input - no surprises), but still impressed by the inventiveness of a lot of the Reddit coders.